OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 ### Js-worker example

 A small example of how to use the Alt-Ergo web worker can be build with the command ```make js-example```.
 This command also makes the web worker if it has not already been built.
 It produces a `www` directory with an html page where you can write a small example, run the worker, and see the results.
 You can also look at the console of your browser to look at the json file sent

-## Library

-Since version 2.2.0, Alt-Ergo's library is also compiled and installed.
-See the [API documentation] (also available [on ocaml.org](https://ocaml.org/p/alt-ergo-lib/latest/doc/index.html)) for more information.

 [install section]: ../Install/index.md
 [Lwt]: https://ocsigen.org/lwt/